lyubogankov/adventofcode2022/day11/README.md

 This second part of this problem was quite difficult!
 This is the first AoC puzzle that has required me to optimize my approach to make it faster, and it was a fun challenge.

 Until now I've never used `numpy` for a personal project, and I've learned several useful tricks, like broadcasting and using `view`s for manipulation.
+And learning how much faster it is than pure-Python `for` loops!

 I also had fun dipping my toes into modular arithmetic.
 I don't fully understand it (I could not write a mathematical proof establishing its truth across all inputs), but I was able to read about its properties on Wikipedia and use it for my solution, which I consider a win!